-- A. Place a sample piece of material in the feed area, up against the support plate. - B. Unlock the knob on the input guide slide by turning counterclockwise. - C. Slide the input guide forward or back as required to center it under the sample piece of mail. - D. Turn the lock knob clockwise to secure the input guide.
+- A. Place a sample piece of material in the feed area, up against the support plate. - B. Push down on the input guide lock lever to free the input guide slide. - C. Center the input guide under your sample piece of material. - D. Pull up on the lock lever to secure the input guide in position.